nystudio107/generator-craftplugin/README.md

 Type just `yo craftplugin` and a new Craft CMS plugin tailored to your liking will be created.

+You can also access the generator via the web at [pluginfactory.io](http://pluginfactory.io)

 ## Installation

 This assumes you have `nodejs`, `npm`, and `yeoman` installed already.